 I have so many treasured recollections of Blossom…the time the head nurse suddenly made an appearance at Blossom’s door, knocking impatiently.
 Knowing I’d be thrown out if caught, Blossom grabbed my arm and pulled me into the bathroom, shoving me in the shower.
 Closing the bathroom door behind her, she sweetly greeted the nurse, chatted aimlessly then finally ushered the woman out.
 Afterwards, we laughed at her quick thinking till we were weak.

 For a time, I came and left through Blossom’s sliding glass door but finally, no one seemed to care anymore about me so I resumed visiting Blossom normally…and I continued to visit her openly throughout the rest of her life without any issues.
-In fact, one night when Blossom had the flu I stayed overnight to sit with her since the new nurse on the floor complained that “it was a real pain” to have the added work of keeping an eye on Blossom.
+In fact, one night when Blossom had the flu I called my mother and told her I was staying overnight to sit with Blossom since the new nurse on the floor complained that “it was a real pain” to have the added work of keeping an eye on her.
 I wrote: “In the morning she was amazingly better, much to the frazzled nurse’s astonishment.”

 I did speak face-to-face with Gene Raymond about this whole scene, he was very nervous when confronted and tried to deny his involvement but I detailed all the specifics I had been told.
 No telling though whether that’s why the “ban” was lifted.
 (The full version of this article can be found in this book.)